zexware/UnityProjectCloner/README.md

 Seamlessly clone unity projects for use in multiple instances.

 # About
-While working on a multiplayer game project in Unity3D, I was having trouble debugging multiplayer functionality because Unity doesn't support running multiple instances of a game in a single project.
-I started googling as usual and found that there are quite a few workarounds for this.
-The first one was obviously building the whole project and running a standalone executable alongside the editor to debug multiplayer functionality.
-But it was quite frustrating, so I tried another option: creating symbolic links of the project files.
-It was working well until the second instance of Unity started to throw compilation errors and I was no longer able to enter the play mode (even I fixed compilation errors in the original files).
-Then, I came up with an idea for this little program.
+The tool is used to create clone of your Unity projects for opening them in multiple instances of Unity editor.
+Currently it has two methods: File System Watcher which continuesly synchronizes the projects directories and copies all the files to the cloned directory, AND, creating symbolic links to the project directories so the Unity editor always references to the original files instead.

 # How it Works?
+## File System Watcher
 UnityProjectCloner uses FileSystemWatcher class of System.IO and continuously monitors the specified project directory.
 Any changes made to the original project directory are reflected in the cloned directory (the performance depends on your system and type of the disk and its r/w speed).
 The program also synchronizes the project directory at startup to make sure all the files are synced in both directories before initializing FileSystemWatcher.
 A notification icon is used to indicate the state of the program.
 Please don't mind the icon of the program, also, I created this program just for personal use but posting it here just in case anyone else needs it.

-Please check this video for quick-demonstration.
+## Symbolic Links
+UnityProjectCloner can also create symbolic links to your project instead.

 # License
 This program is free software; you can redistribute it and/or modify